ChrisMinich/rpn_calculator_cmd_ln/README.md

 150
 ```

-When finished, just enter a lower-case 'q' at the prompt.
+To look at the stack (currently an array of size 8), type 's'.

-To look at the stack (currently an array of size 4), type 's'.
+If you overfill the stack, the bottom of the stack is deleted,and the numbers

-One more note: if you overfill the stack, the bottom of the stack is deleted,
+above drop down.
+For example, if you enter: 1 2 3 4 5 6 7 8 9 10, the stack will
-and the values above drop down.
-If you enter: 1 2 3 4 5, the stack will contain
+consist of the last 8 numbers (because the stack size is set to 8).

-the values 2, 3, 4 and 5 (for a stack of size 4 - the current setting).
+To quit, type 'q'